GSAS students are required to:

 Continuous registration may be interrupted by academic terms of withdrawal.

-All GSAS programs have residence requirements, both financial and academic, and many programs have language requirements (see departmental requirements for your program).
+All GSAS programs have residence requirements, both financial and academic, and many programs have language requirements (see departmental requirements for your program in this section).

 - Financial credit will not be granted for tuition paid to other universities or to other Harvard Schools.

 - After completing one term as a GSAS student, former special students or students who took FAS courses under the Tuition Assistance Plan (TAP) may be eligible to apply for financial and academic credit for coursework.

 Students are considered making satisfactory progress if they:

 - Achieve a minimum grade-point average of B (3.0)